snimish/AngularProject2.1/README.md

-# Comics App
+# ACADGILD Comics App

 This sample demonstrates how to add authentication with a custom login form to an Angular application using Auth0.
+It also includes basics of Routes, Http Services, Forms, Bindings and Directives.

 # Characters
 Screen 1 - Once after successful login, call the API to get all the characters and show it